 Because we care… the Seneca Lake Wine Trail member wineries encourage you to taste responsibly!
-We’re happy to offer these 5 tasting tips to help you make your visit safe and enjoyable.
+We’re happy to offer these five tasting tips to help plan your wine tasting trip while making sure your visit is safe and enjoyable

 - Pace yourself.
 Our wineries aren’t going anywhere!
 We recommend visiting 4 – 5 wineries in a day, maximum.
 Start with a big breakfast, visit a couple of wineries.
 Stop for lunch, then hit maybe two or three more.
 This will benefit you greatly as it will help prevent overindulgence while also ensuring that your taste buds aren’t worn out by “over tasting”.
 Remember too, these are tasting rooms, not bars.
 We want you to take your time, ask questions, learn about the wines you’re drinking.
 Our tasting room staffers are educated and excited to share their knowledge with you.
 It’s all about the experience!